 Judge Betty Willis Ruben was a native of Columbus, Georgia.
 She received an undergraduate degree at the University of Pittsburgh, an M.B.A. from the University of Pennsylvania Wharton School, and a law degree from George Washington University.

 Alan Miles Ruben was born in 1931.
 He received a Bachelor of Arts in 1953, a Master of Arts in 1956, and a Juris Doctor in 1956 from the University of Pennsylvania.
-He was admitted to the Pennsylvania bar in 1957 and to the Ohio Bar in 1971.
+He was admitted to the Pennsylvania bar in 1957 and the Ohio Bar in 1971.
 He left Lubrizol in 1970 to become a law professor at the Cleveland-Marshall College of Law at Cleveland State University.

 The Rubens met at the University of Pennsylvania and married about eight years later.
-In 1969, the Rubens came to Bratenahl when Alan became counsel for The Lubrizol Corporation.
+In 1969, the Rubens came to Bratenahl when Alan became legal counsel for The Lubrizol Corporation.

 After moving, Betty became involved in the Women’s Movement as a volunteer.
 She served as counsel for the American Association of Women University Professors.
 She then served for six years as a referee in the Probate Division of the County Court of Common Pleas.
 Her work in the court was primarily with commitment hearings for the mentally ill and retarded.

-Alan was on the board of the United States Olympic Commission and in 1972 was captain of the United States Olympic Fencing Team.
+Alan was on the board of the United States Olympic Commission and, in 1972, was captain of the United States Olympic Fencing Team.